 Next Steps on Claiming Goodwill Fund

-As a next step, Friday May 12, 2023, we will share data as to how many ALPHA tokens each address is eligible for.
+As a next step, Friday May 12, 2023, data as to how many ALPHA tokens each address is eligible for will be shared.
 Depositors should check and reach out on Discord by Sunday May 14th 11:59PM UTC if there is anything to be corrected or if the goodwill fund allocation should be redirected to any other addresses (in case of a protocol lending on AH).
-Afterwards, we will share details and next steps on claiming the fund.
+Afterwards, details and next steps on claiming the fund will be shared.